 Letting Go and Taking Control

-Now deliberately plan the positive, active steps you are going to take to improve your positioning through each of these interactions.
-As human nature begins to erode your newfound purposefulness and you allow fear of rejection and faith in all things Murphy to bring in the clouds, stop a minute, take a deep, cleansing breath and…
+If you feel your human nature beginning to erode your newfound purposefulness and you allow fear of rejection and faith in all things Murphy to bring in the clouds…. stop a minute.
+Take a deep, cleansing breath and…

 Let it wash over you like the cleansing waters of the…okay, right, so just let it wash over you, we’ll hope for the best on that one…. and breathe.

 Let go of all the things you cannot control.
 Let go of any fear and frustration that appeared… and breathe.
 Let go of other’s reactions.
 Let go of outside influences that cause chaos in your day.
 Let it go, all of it.